a

 • Don’t have vague improvement plans.
 Responsibility and authority to implement and manage the improvement should be clearly defined and documented.
 The use of Action Programmes is recommended.

 • Don’t forget to consider timing and resources when crafting an improvement plan.
-Setting due dates for the busiest time of the year or when the needed people or resources are not available makes failure almost inevitable.
+Setting due dates for the busiest time of the year or when the needed people or resources are unavailable makes failure almost inevitable.

 ISO 9001 Lead Implementer CTA Button